Bearwaves/growl/docs/building.md

 Git submodules from within Growl itself, the speed of which will vary based on your internet connection.

-You may wish to pin a specific commit (rather than `master`) so that CMake doesn't fetch the new version of Growl on every update.
+You may wish to pin a specific commit (rather than `main`) so that CMake doesn't fetch the new version of Growl on every update.

 You can read more about `FetchContent` in the [CMake documentation](